 Roughly 100 yards up the road is another local fave that’s stood the test of time.
 Crosby’s Drive-In and Dairy Bar has been dishing out burgers, dogs, fried seafood, and ice cream since 1938.
 Thursday night is Cruise Night.

 Downtown Ellsworth is home to a number of sources of good, quick food.
 Rooster Brother is a culinary emporium with fresh sandwiches, cookies, breads, and other goodies on the lower level.
 86 This!, one storefront off Route 1, dishes out made-to-order fat burritos and wraps.
-Dubbed “Ellsworth’s “living room” by day, The Maine Grind, is the place for salads, pizzas, sandwiches, even tapas.
-At night, it morphs into the much-lauded Cleonice.
-Right behind it is Morton’s Moo a must-stop for fresh ice cream and gelato in creative flavors (Seriously, you must stop).
+Detour off Route 1 by one block to find Morton’s Moo a must-stop for fresh ice cream and gelato in creative flavors (Seriously, you must stop).

 Jordan’s Snack Bar, north of the strip, has an almost cult-like following for its crabmeat rolls and fried clams, but shakes, burgers, and fried seafood earn raves, too.
 Wednesday night cruise-ins draw up to 50 vintage cars and often feature live entertainment.